-The non-IFS observation processing came in two main parts.
+The non-IFS observation processing has two main sections.

-- (i) Preparation and massaging of input BUFR data. - (ii) Creation of two data structure; one acceptable by the IFS as input and the other one for archiving purposes (observation feedback).
+- (i) Preparation and massaging of input BUFR data. - (ii) Creation of Observation Database (ODB) files ready for use inside IFS.

-The first part of the non-IFS observation processing, which is still intact, consists of a number of modules: PRE1CRAD (further split by instrument type), PREOBS, PREOBS_WAVE, PREGEOS, PREREO3 and PRESCAT.
+The first part of the non-IFS observation processing consists of a number of modules: PRE1CRAD (further split by instrument type), PREOBS, PREOBS_WAVE, PREGEOS, PREREO3 and PRESCAT.
 Without going into too many details here, the main theme for all of them is to prepare input BUFR data in an appropriate form for further processing.
 This also involves performing preliminary data thinning.
-As such, this part is preserved even after the major change which occurred with Cy26r1.